vmware-tanzu/application-accelerator-samples/local-test-suite-example/README.md

 Where `options.json` file is used to specify the configurable options for generating the accelerator and `assertions.sh` is a script the will be run to check the generated content.

-The `options.json` file can be created using the [Tanzu App Accelerator VS Code extension](https://marketplace.visualstudio.com/items?itemName=vmware.tanzu-app-accelerator).
-There is an "Export Options" button for the "Review and Generate" step.
-You can use this to export the option values selected in the "Configure Accelerator" step.
+The `options.json` file can be created using the "Tanzu Platform Developer Tools" IDE plugin for either IntelliJ or VS Code.
+These plugins can be downloaded from the the Broadcom Support Portal.
+There is an "Export Options" button you can use to export the option values selected in the configuration step.

 Here is an example of the `options.json` file: